• Search

 Dafe Otobo

-Professor Dafe Otobo, educated at the University of Ibadan, The London School of Economics & Political Science, and the University of Oxford, is of the Industrial Relations & Personnel Management Department, University of Lagos.
+Professor Dafe Otobo, educated at the University of Ibadan, The London School of Economics & Political Science, and the University of Oxford, is of the Department of Employment Relations & Human Resource Management.
 He is also the President of the Nigerian Industrial & Employment Relations Association (NIERA).
 He is widely published.